Costs that remain constant regardless of production volume

 CMR = (Contribution Margin ÷ Selling Price) × 100

 The contribution margin represents the amount each unit contributes toward covering fixed costs and generating profit.
 Once fixed costs are fully covered, every additional unit sold contributes entirely to profit.
-This concept is crucial for understanding how quickly a business can become profitable after reaching its break-even point.
+This concept helps explain how quickly a business can become profitable after reaching its break-even point.

 Fixed costs remain constant regardless of production volume or sales level.
 These expenses must be paid whether you sell one unit or one thousand units.